 Vertigo, like hives, it's not necessarily life-threatening, but it is annoying as all hell.
 It is caused when your inner ear clogs up with calcium and thus your balancing mechanism doesn't respond quickly enough to your movements.
 If you lay down or get up suddenly it will seem like the entire world is jumping up and down or spinning around for several seconds.

 For some people this can go on for as long as 20 minutes, which is quite nauseating.
 This could be result of something called Ménière's disease which fortunately is curable with a simple pill.
-For others it is just a natural consequence of old age and not much can be done to put a stop to it put to put a stop from it occurring.
+For others it is just a natural consequence of old age and not much can be done to stop from it occurring.

 There is a procedure called the Epley maneuver in which you assume several positions to clear the gunk from your inner ear (Update, the Seamont maneuver is easier to do, and I tried it and my Vertigo seems to be going away, thank God!).
 A doctor or chiropractor and put you through these positions and supposedly it miraculously curious the problem in a matter of hours or days.
 But if you are prone to vertigo it may come back later on.